kunle123-ui/kunle/Tutorial-Bios-Boot-Sequence.md

 For this tutorial, we distribute 1 billion tokens among our member accounts and then stake those.
 To make the tutorial more realistic, we distribute the tokens using a Pareto distribution.
 The Pareto distribution models an 80-20 rule, e.g., in this case, 80% of the tokens are held by 20% of the population.
 The examples here do not show how to generate the distribution, focusing instead on the commands to do the staking.
-The script <INSERT_NAME_HERE> that accompanies this tutorial uses the Python NumPy (numpy) library to generate a Pareto distribution.
+The script `bios-boot-tutorial.py` that accompanies this tutorial uses the Python NumPy (numpy) library to generate a Pareto distribution.

 ##### Create a staked account